carolrus/SongList/README.md

 The data from JSON db is loaded into an array when app starts.

-Auto layout constraints have been used to make the valid for different screen sizes, including portrait/landscape.
+Auto layout constraints have been used to make the UI valid for different screen sizes, including portrait/landscape.

 ## TODO
 * Move from JSON to Core Data